1991–92 Copa México

 The 1991–92 Copa México is the 64th staging of the Copa México, and the 37th in the professional era.

-The competition started on August 9, 1991, and concluded on September 8, 1991, with the Final, in which Monterrey lifted the trophy for first time ever with a 4-2 victory over Cobras.
+The competition started on August 9, 1991, and concluded on September 8, 1991, with the Final, in which Monterrey lifted the trophy for first time after a 4–2 victory over Cobras.

-For this edition was played by 20 teams, first played a group stage, later a knock-out stage.
+This edition was played by 20 teams: first played a group stage, followed by a knock-out stage.